colouring pencils

 So there you have it – a roadmap to encourage your child’s creative confidence in writing.

-Remember, the goal isn’t to produce the next literary genius (though that would be fantastic!), but to instil a lifelong love for expressing themselves through words.
+Remember, the goal isn’t just to produce the next literary genius (though that would be fantastic!) but to instil a lifelong love for expressing themselves through words.

 By letting go of judgments, embracing mistakes, fostering creativity and making writing a joyful part of your child’s routine, you’re setting your child up for success.